Paper trading is a useful tool for being able to forward test your automated trading strategies without having to risk real money.

 It is recommended that you use one of the above simulated paper trading environments provided by a broker if you want a more real simulated environment.
 The TradersPost paper trading functionality is only useful for testing that your strategies are configured correctly but should not be used to measure the performance of your strategy.

 By default, TradersPost paper data is delayed and only supports stocks and futures.
-If you want the TradersPost paper broker to support options, you will need to connect a broker that supports options, like TDAmeritrade or TradeStation.
+Additionally, the futures data can be delayed by over an hour and does not update in real-time.
+If you want the TradersPost paper broker to support options and have real-time data, you will need to connect a broker that supports options and has live data, like TDAmeritrade or TradeStation.

 - 1.Go to Brokers and click Connect Broker and connect your TDAmeritrade account.